IBM System/360: Basic hardware components

 Being uncertain of the reliability and availability of the then new monolithic integrated circuits, IBM chose instead to design and manufacture its own custom hybrid integrated circuits.
 These were built on 11 mm square ceramic substrates.
 Resistors were silk screened on and discrete glass encapsulated transistors and diodes were added.
 The substrate was then covered with a metal lid or encapsulated in plastic to create a "Solid Logic Technology" (SLT) module.

 A number of these SLT modules were then flip chip mounted onto a small multi-layer printed circuit "SLT card".
 Each card had one or two sockets on one edge that plugged onto pins on one of the computer's "SLT boards" (also referred to as a backplane).
 This was the reverse of how most other company's cards were mounted, where the cards had pins or printed contact areas and plugged into sockets on the computer's boards.

 Up to twenty SLT boards could be assembled side-by-side (vertically and horizontally, max 4 high by 5 wide) to form a "logic gate".
 Several gates mounted together constituted a box-shaped "logic frame".
-The outer gates were generally hinged along one vertical edge so they could be swung open to provide access to the fixed inner gates.
+The outer gates were generally hinged along one vertical edge so they could be swung open to provide access to the fixed inner gates (see picture).
 The larger machines could have more than one frame bolted together to produce the final unit, such as a multi-frame Central Processing Unit (CPU).